-- All workers must be treated with dignity and respect and not be threatened with or subjected to verbal, physical, sexual or mental harassment or abuse, coercion, or corporal punishment during work commitment or recruitment. - Workers must not be subject to discrimination based on race, color, age, gender, sexual orientation, gender identity and expression, ethnicity or national origin, disability, pregnancy, religion, political affiliation, union membership, veteran status, or marital status.
+All workers must be treated with dignity and respect and not be threatened with or subjected to verbal physical, sexual or mental harassment or abuse, coercion, or corporal punishment during work commitment or recruitment.
+Workers must not be subject to discrimination based on race, color, age, gender, sexual orientation, gender identity and expression, ethnicity or national origin, disability, pregnancy, religion, political

-□ Have a documented anti-discrimination policy.
+☐ Have a documented anti-discrimination policy.